 The relative percent difference (RPD) between each sample result and the result of the corresponding blind or duplicate (when both values are at least five times above the detection limit) should be less than or equal to 20%.
-Table 8-1 summarizes 1) the blind and duplicate sample analyses associated with the NPDES industrial wastewater program, 2) the blind and duplicate sample analyses associated with the river and stream water quality program, 3) both the nonradiological and radiological blind and duplicate sample analyses for river, stream, and basin sediment programs, and 4) the number of impacted analytes per program and sample type.
+Table 8-1 summarizes 1) the blind and duplicate sample analyses associated with the NPDES industrial wastewater program, 2) the duplicate sample analyses associated with the river and stream water quality program, 3) both the nonradiological and radiological duplicate sample analyses for river, stream, and basin sediment programs, and 4) the number of impacted analytes per program and sample type.
 This table addresses analyses both SRS and offsite subcontracted laboratories conduct.
 Processing duplicate samples evaluates the accuracy of the analytical and measurement methods the laboratories use.
-Ninety-six percent of the blind samples, 98% of the NPDES duplicate samples, 92% of the radiological sediment duplicate samples met the acceptable difference limit.
-Reasons for results differing for the programs include analytical uncertainties associated with the measurements, such as the precision of the analytical instruments and detection limits of the analytical instruments.
+97% of the blind samples, 99% of the NPDES duplicate samples, 97% of the water-quality duplicate samples, 90% of the nonradiological sediment duplicate samples, and 94% of the radiological sediment duplicate samples met the acceptable difference limit.
+Reasons for results differing for the programs include sampling uncertainties and analytical uncertainties associated with the measurements, such as the precision of the analytical instruments and detection limits of the analytical instruments.

 Although results indicate there were some differences between the quality control samples and their corresponding compliance samples, they did not impact conclusions made with the data.
-The results
+The results indicate that in 2020 there were no consistent problems with either sample collection or laboratory analysis techniques.